mathenaangeles/foodboard/README.md

 # Foodboard

 Foodboard is a cross-platform mobile application that automates local food donation systems.
-It is built with Flutter and Firebase.
+It is built with **Flutter** and **Firebase**.

 ## Getting Started